-- Students with Disabilities: Appropriate accommodations and resources, in accordance with the recomendations outlined in the Accommodation Letter, will be provided.
-The student needs to meet with the instructor in order to discuss the Accommodation Letter. - Attendance, Absences, and Tardiness: Attendance is required.
-Students are responsible for all material covered in class or through out-of-class assignments including material missed due to absence.
-No make-up work will be given.
-Students are expected to arrive on time. - Late Work: Late work will not be accepted. - Extra Help: You are urged to visit with questions during office hours (indicated at top), or by appointment. - Withdrawals: The OSU Drop/Withdrawal Policies will be followed strictly.
-Students are responsible for knowing all university policies and deadlines pertinent to dropping or withdrawing from this course. - Make-up Examination Policy: Make-up examinations will ONLY be administered for DOCUMENTED reasons involving personal, medical, or family emergencies, or due to participation in College team sports and legitimate academic events (e.g., Model United Nations, scholarly conferences).
+Make-up Examination Policy: Make-up examinations will ONLY be administered for DOCUMENTED reasons involving personal, medical, or family emergencies, or due to participation in College team sports and legitimate academic events (e.g., Model United Nations, scholarly conferences).
 If such documentation is provided, it is up to the instructors discretion to grant a make-up exam or to excuse the student from taking the exam without penalty.
-If a make-up exam is approved by the instructor, its content may significantly differ in format from the scheduled exam.
+If the instructor approves a make-up exam, its content may significantly differ in format from the scheduled exam.

+Excused Absences:

-Excused Absences\: (1) Serious illness (verification from a doctor including signature and date);
+- (1) Serious illness (verification from a doctor including signature and date);

 - (2) Death in your immediate family;

 - (3) Official OSU-sponsored activities;

-- (4) Serious unforeseen, catastrophic event.
+- (4) Unforeseen, catastrophic event.